-The Sudekum Memorial Trust (the "Trust") was established to defray operating expenses of the Sudekum Planetarium through annual contributions from the income of the Trust.
-The Trust is governed by a committee of five directors, including the Center's Board Chair, who also serves as the Trust's Chair; another member of the Center's board of trustees, two Sudekum family members and a lifetime member (general counsel).
-Distributions, which amounted to approximately \$40,000 and \$70,000 in 2014 and 2013, respectively, are recorded in gifts, appropriations and private grants.
+The Sudekum Memorial Trust (the "Trust") is required to distribute net income and principal to be used for the primary purpose of ongoing capital expenditures, both those of a routine and period nature, as well as unexpected and extraordinary expenditures, and the cost to develop, produce, lease, and purchase programs to be displayed in the Planetarium.
+The Trust is obligated to distribute a minimum of 3.5% of the net fair market value of Trust assets to the Center each year.
+The Trust is governed by a committee of five directors, including the Center's board chair, who also serves as the Trust's chair; another member of the Center's board of trustees, two Sudekum family members and a lifetime member (general counsel).
+Distributions, which amounted to \$159,121 and \$40,000 in 2015 and 2014, respectively, are recorded in gifts, appropriations and private grants.
 The trustees have full discretion as to the timing of distributions and may elect to use Trust funds for another purpose.
-Accordingly, contribution support is recorded when distributions are received and trust assets are not reported in the Center's statements of financial position.
+Accordingly, contribution support is recorded when distributions are received and Trust assets are not reported in the Center's statements of financial position.